dgibbs64/SteamCMD-AppID-List-Servers/README.md

 ## Description

-This repo stores every `AppID` and its name available on Steam as `json`, `CSV` and `MD` table by grabbing the info from the SteamAPI.
+This repo stores every dedicated server `AppID` and its name available on Steam as `json`, `CSV` and `MD` table by grabbing the info from the SteamAPI and filtering for the word `server`.
 ```
 https://api.steampowered.com/ISteamApps/GetAppList/v2/
 ```